Vittek444/english-for-designers/case-study/index.md

 - Learn about artworks in context
 - Build a personal collection during their visit

-> “The experience shifted from passive viewing to active exploration.”
+> “The visit shifts from passive viewing to active exploration.”

-The project was also shared with the National Gallery Prague as a forward-looking concept.
+I also shared this concept with the National Gallery Prague.
+I offered to walk them through the idea in person if it resonated, but they didn’t get back to me.
 ---

 ## What I Learned

-Designing for cultural spaces is a balancing act.
+Designing for cultural spaces is a balance.
 Too much information overwhelms.
-Too little disconnects.
+Too little creates distance.

-Three key lessons shaped my approach:

-- **Simplicity beats completeness** in content-heavy environments
-- **Navigation is experience**, especially in physical-digital hybrids
+Key lessons:
+Simplicity beats completeness
+Navigation shapes the experience
-- **Early testing reveals what design alone cannot**
+Testing shows what design alone cannot

-Working solo across the entire process strengthened not just my skills—but my ability to make decisions with clarity and intent.
+Working solo helped me improve fast.
+It forced me to make clear decisions at every step.